Thysk/Rucio-Monitoring/Hermes Daemon Monitoring/Elastic/README.md

 Navigate to Dashboards / Import

-Paste in the contents of overlays/Elastic/ElasticSearch/Dashboards/Rucio External into the import via panel json
+Paste in the contents of `overlays/Elastic/Dashboards/Rucio External` into the import via panel json